emdb-empiar/styled/README.md

 We are bold men!
 ```

-Use format parameters _directly_ in the constructor.
+You can perform string formatting _directly_ in the constructor.

 ```python
 >>> s = Styled("There were up to [[ '{}'|bold:fg-red ]] people who handed over themselves to the \